 Cisco secure development lifecycle

 At Cisco, security is not an afterthought.
 It is a disciplined approach to building and delivering world-class products and services from the ground up.
-All Cisco product development teams are required to follow the Cisco Secure Development Lifecycle.
+All Cisco® product development teams are required to follow the Cisco Secure Development Lifecycle.
 It is a repeatable and measurable process designed to increase the resiliency and trustworthiness of Cisco products.
 The combination of tools, processes, and awareness training introduced in all phases of the development lifecycle helps ensure defense in depth.
 It also provides a holistic approach to product resiliency.
-The Cisco Webex Product Development team passionately follows this lifecycle in every aspect of product development.
+The Webex Product Development team passionately follows this lifecycle in every aspect of product development.

 Cisco foundational security tools

-The Cisco Security and Trust organization provides the process and the necessary tools that give every developer the ability to take a consistent position when facing a security decision.
+The Cisco security and trust organization provides the process and the necessary tools that give every developer the ability to take a consistent position when facing a security decision.

 Having dedicated teams to build and provide such tools takes away uncertainty from the process of product development.